datawire/ambassador-docs/docs/pre-release/topics/install/upgrading.md

 If none of the commands above return resources, you probably have an old installation and you should follow the instructions for [upgrading to Ambassador Edge Stack](../upgrade-to-edge-stack/).

-## Upgrading an installation with manifests
+## Upgrading an Installation with Manifests

 If you're using the YAML files supplied by Datawire, you'll be able to upgrade simply by repeating the following `kubectl apply` command: